 “Its most common form is known as alpha-tocopheryl,” she explains.
 “There are eight different types of vitamin E—the most popular forms of Vitamin E in skincare is tocopherol and tocopheryl acetate.”
 While there are different variations of tocopherol, she says that gamma and delta are the most effective, as those are the types that work best as antioxidants.

 Beyond the super scientific differentiations, Green explains that, in addition to hydrating and protecting the nails, vitamin E helps to fight off invading bacteria and viruses.
-Additionally, it helps to widen blood vessels to help the body (and nails) work its best.
-In regards to your nails, that means vitamin E makes them strong and healthy—not brittle, dry, and ridged.
+Additionally, it helps to widen blood vessels.
+In regards to your nails, this all means that vitamin E may help to make them strong and healthy—not brittle, dry, and ridged.

 Benefits of Vitamin E Oil for Nails